oam-dev/rudr/README.md

 - By leveraging the Open App Model, users now have a framework to define their apps on their Kubernetes clusters.

-- Currently, Scylla will leverage the defined trait to accomplish the task.
+- Currently, Rudr will leverage the defined trait to accomplish the task.
 This gives the freedom to use whatever underlying tool the user wants while providing a trait that focuses on the functionality and not the technology.
-In the future, Scylla might provide a set of default technologies to provide the functionality desired by a trait.
+In the future, Rudr might provide a set of default technologies to provide the functionality desired by a trait.

 ## Try things out yourself